isomerpages/moe-tampinessec/index.md

           url: /others/teachers-portal/
       background: /images/animated-hero-banner.gif
   - infobar:
-      title: Release of 2023 N level results
+      title: 2023 N level results release
-      subtitle: 2023 N level students
+      subtitle: N level students and parents
       id: infobar
-      description: Results for the N level examination will be released on the 18 December, Monday.
-Please visit the link below for detailed instructions.
+      description: "The N level are released on 18 December!
+We have provided some resources on navigating this milestone, available through the link below. "
       button: More details
       url: /others/students/examresults/
   - infobar: